TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 requests through.

 - The implementation uses a single counter value in Redis
-- The counter expires every configured `per` duration.
+- The counter expires after every configured window (`per`) duration.

-The implementation does not handle traffic busts within a window.
-For any given `rate` in a window, the requests are processed without delay, until the rate limit is reached and requests blocked for the remainder of the window.
+The implementation does not handle traffic bursts within a window.
+For any given `rate` in a window, the requests are processed without delay, until the rate limit is reached and requests are blocked for the remainder of the window duration.

 When using this option, resource usage for rate limiting does not increase with traffic.
 A simple counter with expiry is created for every